huynguyen789/AIToDoList/document.md

    - Combined display format: "Date at Time"
    - Made both optional for flexibility

+3. **UI Layout**
+   - TodoListSelector at the top for easy access to different lists
+   - FilterBar on the left side for filtering tasks
+   - Main content area shows the active to-do list's tasks organized by priority

 ## Recent Changes

 1. **Added Time Deadline Feature**